Top Challenges and Benefits to Building a Threat Hunting Program

-Threat hunting is gaining momentum in the industry as IT and security teams attempt to keep up with the constant barrage of new cyber threats and malware attacks.
-Organizations are quickly recognizing it is no longer enough to be reactive, but instead they must be proactive to stay ahead of hackers and those who look to steal data or wreak havoc on systems.
-While companies are increasingly acknowledging they need to adopt threat hunting practices, according to a recent survey published by the SANS Institute many are struggling to adapt.
+Organizations are quickly recognizing it is no longer enough to be reactive, but instead, they must take a proactive approach to cybersecurity.
+While companies are increasingly acknowledging the need to adopt proactive cyber threat hunting practices, according to a recent survey published by the SANS Institute many are struggling to adapt.

 - Lack of public threat hunting methodologies

 The SANS survey revealed that organizations are struggling to define threat hunting programs, in large part due to the lack of information on hunting.
 Until now, threat hunting has largely been the domain of the most highly skilled security practitioners, and there are very few published guidelines and methodologies for proper threat hunting tactics and strategies.
 According to the survey, “even though 27% of the teams have defined methodologies for hunting, only 5% are using external guidance from published sources to create their methodologies, and 7% outsource that effort to a third party.”Forensic State Analysis (FSA) is a new methodology for threat hunting that is concerned primarily with assessing the health of an endpoint by validating what is running in memory at a given point in time.
 FSA does not rely on a host operating system to report real-time events.
 It instead traverses the executable memory space in minutes to reconstruct what is happening and collects anything of interest – such as injected memory, forensic artifacts, executable programs, modules, hooks and more.
 Because FSA operates independently of a host OS, the data used for analysis is independent of any potentially compromised system.

 - No dedicated hunting staff